bdsomer/freon/README.md

   - `path` - the path to listen for.
   - `callback` - what to call back to when a request is made to this handler.
 See `on(options, callback)` for more information.
 - `listen(port, callback, httpsPort, httpsOptions)` - starts the server.
-  - `port: Number` - The TCP port to listen on for HTTP requests.
+  - `port: Number` - the TCP port to listen on for HTTP requests.
   - `callback: Function?` - What to call back to when the server starts.
-  - `httpsPort: Number?` - The TCP port to listen on for HTTPS requests.
+  - `httpsPort: Number?` - the TCP port to listen on for HTTPS requests.
-  - `httpsOptions: Object?` - The `key` and `cert` to use (in PEM format) or the `pfx` data to use.
+  - `httpsOptions: Object?` - the `key` and `cert` to use (in PEM format) or the `pfx` data to use.
 See the [Node.js docs](https://nodejs.org/docs/latest-v5.x/api/https.html#https_https_createserver_options_requestlistener).
 - `plugin(plugin)` - adds a plugin.
   - `plugin: Function` - the plugin to load.
 See documentation below.
-- `notFoundPage: String|Buffer` - The page to be served when no handlers were found or when the client's `Host` header did not match one of the application's domains.
+- `notFoundPage: String|Buffer` - the page to be served when no handlers were found or when the client's `Host` header did not match one of the application's domains.
-- `notFoundPageHeader: {String : String}` - The headers to be served when no handlers were found or when the client's `Host` header did not match one of the application's domains.
+- `notFoundPageHeader: {String : String}` - the headers to be served when no handlers were found or when the client's `Host` header did not match one of the application's domains.
-- `handlers: {options: {method: String, pathname: String|RegExp}, callback: Function}[]` - The application's handlers.
+- `handlers: {options: {method: String, pathname: String|RegExp}, callback: Function}[]` - the application's handlers.
 - `plugins: Function[]` - the plugins that this app has loaded.

 # Plugins